bytecodealliance/rfcs/accepted/wasmtime-compile-time-builtins.md

 already have the types and methods, we just re-export them, and expose hooks for getting instances of them at the correct times.

-The risk of enabling standards circumvention seems relatively low, since writing whole programs with `cranelift_frontend::FunctionBuilder` would be unpleasant, to say the least.

 Finally, it does not seem possible to support Winch with this approach.
-Maybe that is okay, since if you care about runtime speed, you should be using Cranelift anyways.
+That is not ideal but ultimately deemed okay, since if you really care about runtime speed, you should be using Cranelift anyways.

 ## 2. Define a New Mini-Language